 - Invest in a Proper Squash Kit

 Every sport has its own set of specialized gear and squash is no exception.
-A proper squash kit should include an appropriate squash racket, protective eye-gear, proper footwear, and maintenance culture.
+A proper squash kit should include an appropriate squash racket, protective eye-gear, proper footwear, squash balls, and maintenance culture.
 Specialized squash equipment is designed to protect players and reduce injury in the court.

 - Stay Hydrated

-Squash games can place a lot of strain on the on the muscles leading to acute dehydration in a short amount of time.
+Squash games can place a lot of strain on the muscles leading to acute dehydration in a short amount of time.
 To prevent dehydration, you can drink plenty of water before, during and after every game.

 - Mix up Your Training

 Repetitive strain injuries are some of the most common squash related injuries that players face.
 To avoid overuse, we recommend engaging in other types of exercise to develop your strength and stamina.
 This will allow your muscles to adapt to a wider range of movement.

 Squash is a very fast-paced game and we recommend that newbies start with a slower game like racquetball before taking up squash professionally.
 This will help to familiarize them with the game and develop their fitness and skills.
 Maybe few will disagree with this point and thinking why we choose any other game first when wants to play Squash, totally your personal preference but Racquetball is a little big in comparison to squash ball and easier to play.
 Squash ball is not made of elastic rubber like the one for the other sport; therefore, the squash ball expends much more energy during impact and slows down as a rally progresses so little difficult to play and racquetball court area is also little big.
 So, develop better eye coordination and starting with a little easier game we suggest the same but as said before that's totally your personal preference.